sanggusti/sanggusti/README.md

 - 📫 You can reach me through my [Linkedin](https://www.linkedin.com/in/sang-gusti/) profile or my [Twitter](https://twitter.com/gusti_triandi) or send me an Email(gustiowinata0@gmail.com)!

-- ⚡ Fun fact:I play a lot of games🎮🕹
+- ⚡ Fun fact:I play a lot of games and now are studying how to made the fun and epic ones too 🎮🕹

 Have a nice day!
 </samp>